spaulinas/Tic-tac-toe/README.md

 * [Setup](#setup)

 ## General info
 This project is very popular game Tic-tac-toe.
-It's implement using Python, based on Flask.
+It's implement using Python, based on Django.
 The game is automatically played by the program and hence, no user input is needed.

 ## Technologies
 Project is created with:
-* Flask freamwork
+* Django freamwork

 ## Setup
 To run this project, install it locally using npm: